brophdawg11/JsChannels/README.md

 If a no readers are available at the time of a write, the write (and subsequent writes) will be queued on the Channel until the first reader is registered.

-BlockingChannels allow the readers to perform asyncronous operations, delaying subsequent reader invocation.
-Reader callbacks attached to blocking channels can return a Channel object and must call write() on that Channel once the reader async operations are complete, which iwll allow continued execution of subsequent readers.
+Reader callbacks are executed with the Channel object as the 'this' context

 ### Example Usage: